Upgrade a deployment

 What you need:

 - The Citrix Virtual Apps and Desktops installation media (for the version you’ve upgraded to).
-The media contains a copy of Microsoft SQL Server Express LocalDB 2017.
+The media contains a copy of Microsoft SQL Server Express LocalDB 2017 CU 16.

-- A Windows Sysinternals tool that you’ll download from Microsoft.
+- A Windows Sysinternals tool that you download from Microsoft.

-- Upgrade your Citrix Virtual Apps and Desktops components, databases, and site.
+- Complete the upgrade of your Citrix Virtual Apps and Desktops components, databases, and site.
 (Those database upgrades affect the site, monitoring, and configuration logging databases.
 They do not affect the Local Host Cache database that uses SQL Server Express LocalDB.)

 - On the Delivery Controller, download